 - Overdose: There are serious risks of overdosing, even with prescription opioids.
 Opioids slow the central nervous system.
 When someone takes a dose that’s too high or combines an opioid with another substance, such as Xanax or alcohol, they are at risk of overdosing because their breathing slows too much.

-- Addiction: Addiction occurs when opioids trigger the brain’s system.
+- Addiction: Opioid addiction occurs when opioids trigger the brain’s system.
 Opioids can cause people to feel high, and the brain’s reward system can then be triggered, leading to an addiction.

 Do the Benefits Outweigh the Risks?